AlexNitter/BinBeats/README.md

 You open the drop-down menu of presets with a click on the black triangle in the field "Preset".
 Choose a preset by clicking on it.
 After this step you can play your current configuration of the binaural beat by clicking the "play" symbol.
 By clicking the "stop" symbol, the tone can be stopped.

-### Regulate and play binaural beats by using sliders
+### Regulate And Play Binaural Beats By Using Sliders

 The sliders for frequencies and volume regulation can be adjusted by dragging and dropping the slider.
 Bring the sliders in the wanted position and play your current configuration of the binaural beat by clicking the "play" symbol.
 By clicking the "stop" symbol, the tone can be stopped.

-### Regulate and play binaural beats by using input fields
+### Regulate And Play Binaural Beats By Using Input Fields

 Frequencies and volume can also be configured via input fields.
 Click in the editable field and enter your values for frequencies and volume.
 Confirm your configuration with the enter key.
 Play your current configuration of the binaural beat by clicking the "play" symbol.
 By clicking the "stop" symbol, the tone can be stopped.